 whole day price – 5CHF (the activities cease over lunchtime 12h to 14h30, but the grounds remain open for you to enjoy);

 🚙 getting there: arriving at the 🎨 Maison de la Créativité from 🏔 le Pays du Mont-Blanc, you are likely to arrive by car (Geneva locals can arrive by bike, on foot or by bus).
-The chemin Calandrini, which leads up to the grounds, is a private road, so you will have to park on route de Florissant and then come by foot (5mins walking).
+The chemin Calandrini, which leads up to the grounds, is a private road, so you will have to park on route de Florissant and then go on foot (5mins walking).
 If you have reluctant walkers, perhaps think to bring a draisienne (push bike), scooter or pedal bike.
 You are permitted to drop-off handicapped visitors at the entrance.